wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 The **API Discovery** module of Wallarm API Security identifies your application REST API structure based on the actual API usage.
 The module continuously analyzes the real traffic requests and builds the API structure based on the analysis results.

-The time required to build the complete API structure depends on the traffic diversity and intensity.

 By default, the API Discovery module is [disabled](#enabling-and-configuring-api-discovery).

 ## Issues addressed by API Discovery